shloknatarajan/cs224w-project/docs/ddi_model/final_blog/final_blog.md

 GCN consistently outperformed more complex architectures like GAT and Graph Transformer.
 Attention mechanisms, which excel at selecting important neighbors in sparse graphs, provide less benefit when every neighbor matters.
 For dense interaction networks, normalized mean aggregation (GCN) appears to be the right inductive bias.

 **2. Structure alone hits a ceiling; external features break through.**
-Even with optimal hyperparameters and long training, structure-only GCN plateaued around 62% test Hits@20.
-External drug features pushed performance to 73% — a substantial gain that structure-only training cannot achieve.
+Even with optimal hyperparameters and long training, Advanced GCN plateaued around 62% test Hits@20.
+GDINN's external drug features pushed performance to 73% — a substantial gain that structure-only training cannot achieve.
 This suggests that for link prediction tasks with out-of-distribution test sets, incorporating domain-specific node features is essential.

 **3. Feature fusion architecture matters.**
 Simply concatenating raw features would overwhelm the model with 3054 dimensions.
 Our approach — encoding each feature type separately, then concatenating and projecting — allows the model to learn which feature combinations are most informative while keeping the representation manageable.

 **4. Test > Validation indicates positive transfer.**
-Our best model achieves higher test than validation Hits@20 (73.28% vs 70.31%).
+GDINN achieves higher test than validation Hits@20 (73.28% vs 70.31%).
 This unusual result suggests that the external features enable genuine generalization to new protein targets, rather than just memorizing training patterns.
 The drug-target vectors are particularly valuable here, as they explicitly encode the biological information that the protein-target split is designed to test.

 ## Limitations and Future Work